 Balance is a bandwidth

 As these other articles suggest balance is a moving target.
 It would be great if we could get to a fixed point and then be “in balance”.
 But even if we managed to reach that ideal fixed point, you can guarantee that something will come along and disrupt your current flow.
 That’s how life works.
-Which is why I think of balance as a continually changing wave.
+Which is why I think of balance as a continually changing current.
 Something that moves with the ebbs and flows of life.

-I believe achieving balance comes from keeping that wave within your personal range of capacity.
+I believe achieving balance comes from keeping that current within your personal range of capacity.
 I think of this as your personal bandwidth.
 The top end is the total amount you can do at one time without detriment to your health or life.
 The bottom is the smallest amount you can do without detriment to your health or life.
 Because trust me, both things are bad for you.
 As long as your life moves within that bandwidth you’ll feel balanced.
 Hopefully the diagram below will help with this idea.

 Now, occasionally your life will go outside of this bandwidth.
 That’s ok, as long as when it happens you recognise it and take steps to move back into your bandwidth.
 You can probably function quite a long time a little bit outside of your bandwidth, but your quality of life will be affected.
 You’ll feel like you’re always chasing your tail, never quite well rested enough and like you’re forgetting something (or is that just me?!?)
 The idea is to find that range that gives you a full and happy life.